Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal.md

 5. The diagnostic tool will have buttons for the user to adjust which mode and/or the parameters for that mode.
 6. The hardware shall be designed to accomplish the Fan Simulation Mode, the Fan Driving Mode, and the Monitoring Mode.
 7. The following shall be possible in the Fan Simulation Mode:  [1]
-   - Adjusting the minumum and maximum fan speed
+   - Adjusting the minimum and maximum fan speed
-   - Adjusting the minumum PWM duty cycle needed for the fan to turn on
+   - Adjusting the minimum PWM duty cycle needed for the fan to turn on
-   - Adjusting the minumum PWM duty cycle for the fan to continue running
+   - Adjusting the minimum PWM duty cycle for the fan to continue running
    - The fan speed increasing and decreasing the transient timing factor

 8. The following shall be possible in the Fan Driving Mode: [1]